 John Kinabrew, an LDWF aquatic volunteer instructor teaches kids the basics of casting and knot tying at Lake Pontchartrain..

-Baton Rouge, La. — The Louisiana Wildlife and Fisheries Foundation has received a $100,000 grant from the Irene W. and C.B.
-Pennington Foundation which the organization will use to assist the Louisiana Department of Wildlife and Fisheries to train volunteer instructors to teach youth about fishing and conservation.
+BATON ROUGE, La. — The Louisiana Department of Wildlife and Fisheries has received a $100,000 grant from the Irene W. and C.B.
+Pennington Foundation to fund a program that trains volunteer instructors to teach youth about fishing and conservation.

-The LWFF’s grant will focus on the LDWF’s Aquatic Volunteer Instructor Program (VIP) which will use the grant assistance to train some 60 instructors to help the agency reach a larger number of youth this year.
+LDWF’s Aquatic Volunteer Instructor Program (VIP) will use the money to train some 60 instructors to help the agency reach a larger number of youth this year.

-“The LWFF financial assistance will help us increase our classroom activities and aquatic education events,” said Danica Williams, LDWF Biologist Program Manager, who administers the VIP program.
+“The grant will help us increase our classroom activities and aquatic education events,” said Danica Williams, LDWF Biologist Program Manager, who administers the VIP program.
 “Success will mean more individuals being confident as they participate in the outdoors, especially fishing.”

 The Louisiana Department of Wildlife and Fisheries is charged with managing and protecting Louisiana’s abundant natural resources.
 For more information, visit us atwww.wlf.la.gov.
 To receive email alerts, signup at http://www.wlf.la.gov/signup.